safari lodges Tanzania

 .

-Tanzania’s weather can be summarised as the dry season (peak) from January to February plus June to October.
+Tanzania’s weather can be summarised as peak dry season Jan/Feb plus June to October.

 Tanzania’s wet season from March to May and again November to December.